DanielBradford/bamboo-fitness/README.md

 ## Another feature idea

-### **Technologies Used**
+## **Technologies Used**
 * ### HTML / HTML5
+    * Used to create the structure of the pages
 * ### CSS / CSS3
+    * Used to style the elements used. e.g. Color Schemes, design elements
+* ### Javascript
+    * Breifly used for the modal button functionality via Bootstrap
 * ### Bootrap Version 4.7/5
+    * Used mainly for responsive design and layout.
+Other elements used were Tables and Modals
+* ### JQuery
+    * The project uses JQuery to simplify DOM manipulation.
 * ### Font Awesome
+    * All icons used in this project were from Font Awesome
 * ### Lighthouse Analytics (DevTools)
+    * This was used to analayse the performance, accessiblity, best practices and SEO scores of the site.
 * ### https://wave.webaim.org/ (Accessibility Testing)

-JQuery
-The project uses JQuery to simplify DOM manipulation.

 ## Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
+Use of Lighthouse

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: